Parsl/parsl/docs/userguide/joins.rst

 5. Make mosaic of all patches

-Here are some implementation attempts and the weaknesses I see in them.
+Here are some possible implementations and their weaknesses.

 Attempt 1 - a simple for loop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^